swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 }
 ```

 The actor shown above both has state that it needs to initialize, and it is going to throw.
-It will trow either before becoming fully initialized `[1]`, or after it has initialized all of its stored properties `[2]`.
+It will throw either before becoming fully initialized `[1]`, or after it has initialized all of its stored properties `[2]`.
 Swift handles those two executions differently.
 Only a fully initialized reference type's `deinit` is going to be executed.
-This means that if the init throws at `[1]` we need to inject a `resignID` call there, while if it throws after becoming fully initialized, e.g. on line `[2]` we do not need to inject the `resignID` call, because the actor's `deinit` along with the injected-there `resignID` will be executed instead.
+This means that if the `init` throws at `[1]` we need to inject a `resignID` call there, while if it throws after becoming fully initialized, e.g. on line `[2]` we do not need to inject the `resignID` call, because the actor's `deinit` along with the injected-there `resignID` will be executed instead.

-Both the synchronous and asynchronous initializers deal with this situation well, because the resign call must be paired with the assign, and if the actor was called ready before it calls `resignID` does not really impact the resignation logic.
+Both the synchronous and asynchronous initializers deal with this situation well, because the resign call must be paired with the assign, and if the actor was called ready before it calls `resignID` it does not really impact the resignation logic.

 To summarize, the following are rules that distributed actor system implementors can rely on:

-- `assignID(_:)` will be called exactly-once, at the very beginning of the initialization of a distributed actor associated with the system,
+- `assignID(_:)` will be called exactly-once, at the very beginning of the initialization of a distributed actor associated with the system.
 - `actorReady(_:)` will be called exactly-once, after all other properties of the distributed actor have been initialized, and it is ready to receive messages from other peers.
 By construction, it will also always be called after `assignID(_:)`.
 - `resignID(_:)` will be called exactly-once as the actor becomes deinitialized, or fails to finish its initialization.
 This call will always be made after an `assignID(_:)` call.
-While there may be ongoing racy calls to the transport as the actor invokes this method, any such calls after `resignID(_:)` was invoked, should be handled as if actor never existed to begin with.
+While there may be ongoing racy calls to the transport as the actor invokes this method, any such calls after `resignID(_:)` was invoked should be handled as if actor never existed to begin with.

 Note that the system usually should not hold the actor with a strong reference, as doing so inhibits its ability to deinit until the system lets go of it.